Storage & Handling

 - Keep onions out of direct sunlight.

-- When storing large quantities of onions, use high volume fans to keep onions dry and prevent decay.
+- Use high volume fans to keep onions dry and prevent decay when storing large quantities

 - Bagged or boxed onions should be stored at least one foot away from walls and other pallets to provide good air movement.